 Microhabitat Use

 We classified 302 species for Plethodontidae in terms of primary and, where applicable, secondary adult microhabitat use from primary literature, species descriptions, field observations, and the IUCN (2010) and AmphibiaWeb (2016) databases.
 Due to the non-discrete nature of microhabitat use in salamanders, we employed six distinct classification schemes (referred to as 6-M, 6-L, 7-M, 7-L, 6-McM, and 6-McL) that differentially combine information from the primary and secondary microhabitats into a single category (terrestrial: T, arboreal: A, aquatic: W, semi-aquatic: SW, cave-dwelling: C, fossorial: F, or saxicolous: S) following Baken and Adams (2019).
 Briefly, these six classification schemes are defined by three criteria: the treatment of ‘semi-aquatic’ as a category distinct from ‘terrestrial’ and ‘aquatic’ (7- schemes use SW), the data source defining arboreality (-Mc- schemes use the definition of arboreality defined by McEntire 2016), and the consideration of secondary microhabitats (majority-rule, -M, dictates that primary microhabitat is used, whereas the lenient, -L, approach considers a species as non-terrestrial if either their primary or secondary microhabitat is non-terrestrial; Table 1).
 Three species were classified as non-terrestrial for both primary and secondary microhabitats (Aneides aneus and Bolitoglossa hartwegi: saxicolous-arboreal; Eurycea spelaea: cave-aquatic), and in those cases, the lenient classification used the primary microhabitat.
-As most results are consistent across all classification schemes, we report the 6-M results in the main text and includ results from other classification schemes only when they differ from 6-M.
+As most results are consistent across all classification schemes, we report the 6-M results in the main text and included results from other classification schemes only when they differ from 6-M.

 Table 1.
 Microhabitat classifications schemes.
 Detailed description of each classification scheme can be found in Baken and Adams (2019), and species’ classifications under each scheme can be found on Dryad (DOI)